mohit-cg/mohit-cg/README.md

 ## About Me

-I'm Mohit Kumar, a developer passionate about creating interactive and visually appealing experiences.
+I'm Mohit Kumar, an Android developer passionate about creating interactive and visually appealing experiences.
 This portfolio website showcases some of my projects and gives you a glimpse into my skills and interests.

 ## Website Structure